Here’s my wanderlusty guide to the best virtual an online tours of important landmarks and museums in France.

 With the click of a mouse, you’ll be transported to the City of Light.
 Grab some wine and cheese, preferably of French vintage.
 Let’s tour France virtually.
 Allons-y!

-The Best Virtual Tours of French Landmarks and Museums for Wanderlust and Cabin Fever
+The Best Virtual Tours of French Landmarks and Museums

 1. Mont Saint-Michel, Normandy